HsuWanTing/unified-summarization/README.md

 ## Our test set outputs

-Test set outputs of our unified model can be download from [here](https://hsuwanting.github.io/unified_summ/unified_test_output.zip).
+Test set outputs of our unified model can be downloaded from [here](https://hsuwanting.github.io/unified_summ/unified_test_output.zip).

 Each pickle file (e.g., `result_000000.pkl`) contains the output of one article.